AndypSheridan/barbelles-api/README.md

 ## **Credits**

+* The creation of this API database was assisted by the Code Institute DRF-API walkthrough.
+Code has been credited.

 * The idea to use Cloudinary to handle media files came from the [Code Institute](https://codeinstitute.net/) walkthrough project: 'Moments'.

 * The [Django Documentation](https://docs.djangoproject.com/en/4.1/) was immensely helpful in helping me gain a greater understanding of the project.